Thousands of Texas students displaced as schools assess storm damage

 The Texas Education Agency (TEA) said nearly 10 of the 55 districts that are closed will remain so until further notice.
 In Houston, the seventh largest U.S. school district, the first day of school was set for Monday, though many schools will remain shut due to flooding damage.

 Some Houston school buildings will not reopen this year.
-Students from nine schools that suffered the worst damage will start classes after being relocated to temporary campuses, officials said.
+A total of 6,800 students from nine schools that suffered the worst damage will start classes at the end of the month after being relocated to temporary campuses, officials said.

 "We've already started identifying other campuses close to these schools to relocate and co-locate," said Houston independent superintendent Richard Carranza.

-Earlier this week, he said many as 20,000 students could be affected through 20 campuses.
+Earlier this week, he said as many as 20,000 students could be affected through 20 campuses.

-In Aransas, Texas, near where the storm first made landfall, every school building received some damage, officials said.
-In nearby Corpus Christi, a spokeswoman said the district has received 118 new students from other regions, who have been displaced by the storm.
-She added that the number could grow.
+In Aransas, near where the storm first made landfall, every school building received some damage, officials said.
+In nearby Corpus Christi, a spokeswoman said the district has received 118 students from other regions who have been displaced by the storm.
+She said the number could grow.

 Planning is difficult in Texas, where students can show up to a neighborhood public school and enroll on the first day.
 State and federal laws allow displaced students to attend the school nearest their temporary home or be bused to their original school, according to the TEA.